Ana C. deCarvalho, PhD.

 Henry Ford Hospital

-- Mechanisms of resistance, target validation, and combination therapies for glioblastoma
+- Tumor evolution, mechanisms of resistance to therapy, target validation, and combination therapies for high grade glioma

 - Developmental programs aberrantly activated in high grade gliomas as key drivers of plasticity, transient cancer stem cell phenotype and drug resistance